In a Nutshell

 I knew I had to bulk up on my faith and learn a lot more if I was going to get through this, but I had a lot of “why” questions.
 I was angry with God for allowing this to happen, and I felt that He loved others (who had smoother lives) more than He loved me.
 I struggled with the fact that I was never where I was “supposed to be” in life and never where others my age (or even those older or younger) were.
 I wanted to be healed and knew He could heal me, but why wasn’t that happening?
 Why do bad things happen to good people?

-Fun Facts: Things I love (in addition to God, of course!)
+Fun Facts: Some Things I love

 - Sunsets